Why take IV (intravenous) vitamin therapy instead of vitamin pills?

 The majority of people can tolerate IV nutritive therapy.
 Rarely, one may have a severe allergy to a nutrient and should therefore not receive that nutrient.
 IV nutritives may not be appropriate for those with kidney problems, heart disease, or high blood pressure.
 Your physician will decide which, if any, of the nutritives are right for you.

 What are the risks of IV nutritives?

-The products are safe, prepared in a sterile fashion and administered by a board certified anesthesiologist in a controlled environment.
+The products are safe, prepared in a sterile fashion and administered by a licensed medical professional in a controlled environment.
 Risks can be divided into local and systemic complications.
 Locally, one can experience pain at the site of injection, bruising or phlebitis.
 Phlebitis is a condition which involves an irritated or inflamed vein that may be infected, and should be treated if associated with pain, fever, and redness.
 Most local complications resolve with very little intervention.

 Systemic complications can include anaphylactic allergy to a substance, vasovagal response (fainting spells), infection, and increased stress on the heart and kidneys if there is a previous history of heart or kidney disease.